 According to the United States Food and Drug Administration (FDA), natural ingredients are derived from natural sources.
 You might see ingredients such as beet powder, lecithin, garlic powder, black pepper, spices or vitamin C; all of which have been extracted from plants.

 Most plant-derived natural ingredients can be listed as a group on a food label using the words 'natural ingredients,' but that's not true for animal-based ingredients, which must be identified individually (even though animals are very natural beings).
 Hydrolyzed vegetable proteins and monosodium glutamate (MSG) must also be identified individually on an ingredient list.

 Artificial ingredients are created in laboratories.
 Examples include many food colorings and artificial sweeteners.
-Ascorbic acid, which is the fancy name for vitamin C, might come from a lab instead extracted from a plant.
-In that case, it would be an artificial ingredient.
+Ascorbic acid, which is the scientific name for vitamin C, might come from a lab instead extracted from a plant.
+In that case, it's an artificial ingredient.

 United States Department of Agriculture.
 "Food Safety: Natural Flavorings on Meat and Poultry Labels."
 Accessed July 27, 2010. http://www.fsis.usda.gov/Help/FAQs_Flavorings/index.asp .